varigence/docs/bimlflex/metadata-editors/settings.md

 ![Settings - Navigation Filter](images/bimlflex-app-settings-navigation-settings-filter.64566.png "Settings - Filter")

 `Settings` can be filtered by text using a few methods.
-Use the dropdown dropdown in the filter menu to change the method used.
+Use the dropdown in the filter menu to change the method used.

 ![Settings - Navigation Filter Methods](images/bimlflex-app-settings-navigation-settings-filter-options.64566.png "Settings - Filter Methods")